Halocaridina rubra

 Halocaridina rubra, the Hawaiian red shrimp or volcano shrimp is a small red shrimp of the family Atyidae, with the common Hawaiian name ʻōpaeʻula (meaning "red shrimp").

 Description and distribution

+Halocaridina rubra are small red shrimp, which can also appear yellow or orange, and are rarely longer than 1.5 cm.
+They have a short and pointed rostrum, up to the end of the basal segment of the antennular peduncle.
+It is dorsoventrally depressed, being broadly triangular in dorsal view and narrow in lateral view.
+It does not have teeth or spines.